rackerlabs/technical-blog/content/blog/2019-10-29-what-i-learned-at-wItness-success-about-succeeding-as-a-salesforce-engineer/index.md

 metaDescription: ""
 ogTitle: "What I learned at WITness Success about succeeding as a Salesforce engineer"
 ogDescription: ""
+slug: "what i learned at wItness success about succeeding as a salesforce engineer"
 ---

 This July, I attended and [spoke](https://witnesssuccess.com/2019-session-speakers/) at my first **WITness Success** event in Nashville, which was invigorating.
 I left motivated and re-energized in my Salesforce&reg; career.